The First Tee of Silicon Valley has three main programs for our community’s youth:

 - STEM – Our developmentally appropriate curriculum uses golf activities as a way for participants to explore how science, technology, engineering, and math connect to and impact our Nine Golf Fundamentals.
 STEM classes are set to a problem solving framework which fosters critical thinking and a deeper understanding of golf.

-- Under-writing provided by: Silicon Valley Bank, Ron Hallagan & Ann Huston, Keith Fox, Stephen Almassy, Jay Stewart, Justin Denwarth, Greg Staszko, Baiba & Ray Scott
+Under-writing provided by: Silicon Valley Bank, Ron Hallagan & Ann Huston, Keith and Pamela Fox Family Foundation, Stephen Almassy, Jay Stewart, Justin Denwarth, Greg Staszko, Baiba & Ray Scott, Max Duganne, Wayne DeWald, Daire Hogan, Colliers International.

 Instructors: The First Tee of Silicon Valley instructors begin as volunteer coaches until they attend a multi-day training.
 Through local and national training our Instructors learn,